takerum/vae/README.md

-# Implementation of Variational Auto Encoder with Chainer
+# Implementation of Variational Auto Encoder(VAE) with Chainer (unsupported on GPU)
-Now only cpu implementation is available.
+You can train example VAE on ipython notebook
 ##Required libraries:

 python 2.7, chainer 1.3.0